Chevrotain/chevrotain/docs/tutorial/step4_fault_tolerance.md

 Note that in such a situation some input would be lost, (the third key), however the fourth key will still be parsed successfully!

-### Between Rules Re-Sync recovery:
+## General Re-Sync

-Between Rules re-sync recovery happens when the parser encounters a parser error inside a rule which it cannot recover from in other ways.
+General re-sync recovery happens when the parser encounters a parser error inside a rule which it cannot recover from in other ways.
 For example: